 Da Lat Spiced Meatballs

 The meatballs can be pan fried or grilled over coals.
-They’re also great picnic food — make a batch a head and pack them up to take along!
+They’re great for picnics or served as a party appetizer!

 1 pound ground pork